Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 |File or Dir|Description|
 |-----------|-----------|
 |module| The module directory contains a directory using the module's ID.
 This ID provides a module namespace and should be unique.
 The convention is to use a reverse domain name (with underscore as the separator).|
 |module.properties|*Required*.
 This file stores module related properties such as the module's ID, version, title and description.
-Module dependencies and required Alfresco Content Services version can also be set in this file.
+Module dependencies and required Content Services version can also be set in this file.
 This file is located in the root of the AMP structure.
 |module-context.xml|*Required*.
 This is a Spring bean configuration file.
-All beans specified within this file will get initialized when Alfresco Content Services starts and loads the module.
+All beans specified within this file will get initialized when Content Services starts and loads the module.
 Beans that import content or initialize the module would be referenced here.
 Other required context files would be imported from this file too.
 This file is located in the directory `config/alfresco/module/<module_id>/`.
 |file-mapping.properties|This file is used when your module does not conform to the standard directory structure.
 The mapping file maps a directory in the module to a directory in the exploded web application directory. the property `include.default` (which is true by default) specifies whether the default mappings should be applied.
 You can apply the defaults and then apply your own specific mappings.
 If you set `include.default` to false, you will need to provide all the necessary mappings for your module.
 This file is located in the root of the module directory structure.|
 |config|This directory will be mapped into the `/WEB-INF/classes` directory in the WAR file.
 Generally your Spring and UI config will reside in the standard package structure within this directory.<br><br>Resources that are used by your extension, such as XML import files or ACPs can also reside in here, as it can often be convenient to place such things on the classpath for loading from Spring.<br><br>As a module developer, you will be required to provide a `module-context.xml` (and optionally a `module-disable-context.xml` and `module-uninstall-context.xml`) in the `alfresco.module.<moduleId>` package.
 These will reside in the `/config` directory.<br><br>You should place server-side webscripts here.
 AMP to war file mappings are:<br><br>`config/alfresco/templates/webscripts` to `$CATALINA_HOME/webapps/alfresco/WEB-INF/classes/alfresco/templates/webscripts`<br><br>`config/alfresco/extension/templates/webscripts` to `$CATALINA_HOME/webapps/alfresco/WEB-INF/classes/alfresco/extension/templates/webscripts`<br><br>To be more specific `/config/alfresco` locates to `$CATALINA_HOME/webapps/alfresco/WEB-INF/classes/alfresco/`|
 |lib|This directory will be mapped into `/WEB-INF/lib`.
 It should contain any JAR files that relate to your module.|